Ranajoy01/Map_3_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

    - Heat Dissipation issue is a very big problem in SoC.
    - Different `level of power supplies` to different hardware blocks is problematic.
    - No upgradability.
+   - If any failure occurs in any block of SoC, it will affect the whole system and replacement of the SoC is the only option to solve this issue.
 ---
 ### :bulb: SoC application
    - Smartphones: Qualcomm Snapdragon.